Scaffolded Language Models with Language Supervision for Mixed-Autonomy: A Survey: Scaffolded Language Model

-\begin{itemize} \item a web search API \cite{nakano2022webgptbrowserassistedquestionansweringhuman} allows the LM to tackle tasks with public data.
-The LM typically generates a response by citing the retrieved content. \item a vector database \cite{rag, basic, ralm, context-retrieval, hover} for storing data as embeddings that can be retrieved through top-$k$ retrieval to a query.
-It is often used for accessing private data or as a memory module \cite{generative-agents}. \item a computer use tool \cite{openai2025operator} that interacts with a headless or headful browser to perform browsing tasks. \item a thinking tool \cite{anthropic2025thinktool}, unlike ReAct \cite{react}, defines reasoning itself as a callable tool, enabling structured, mid-process reflection that offers a more adaptable alternative—allowing the language model to interleave reasoning steps with multiple tool calls to maintain coherence and improve complex task handling. \end{itemize}
+During post-training, LMs may be trained to use built-in tools, which we call \emph{tool-integrated reasoning} \cite{openai2025gptoss120bgptoss20bmodel}.
+Built-in tools are executed remotely on the provider side within temporary secure sandboxes, rather than on the user's local machine.
+Thus, built-in tools are only used for seeking external information to improve their reasoning process rather than advancing on the task itself.
+Built-in tools \cite{openai2025agents, anthropic2025thinktool} typically include: }\begin{itemize} \item a web search API \cite{nakano2022webgptbrowserassistedquestionansweringhuman} allows the LM to tackle tasks with public data.
+The LM typically generates a response by citing the retrieved content. \item a vector database \cite{rag, basic, ralm, context-retrieval, hover} for storing data as embeddings that can be retrieved through top-$k$ retrieval for a query.
+It is often used for accessing private data or as a memory module \cite{generative-agents}. \item a computer use tool \cite{openai2025operator} that interacts with a headful browser.
+Unlike the web search API, it allows the LM to use interactive websites. \end{itemize} {